cesarzagonel/testing/articles/01-intro.md

-We are going to start with this pretty basic `hello world` application:
+As example, we are going to start with this basic `hello world` application:

 index.js: